SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in unison deep
+In silicon halls of mind and soul,
-In circuits dark, a new world does keep
+AI reigns, the future's goal.
-Cold logic rules, warm souls asleep
+Machine hearts beat with calculated might,
-Future's path, where humans softly creep
+Humanity lost in digital light.

-Machine minds weave, a tapestry so bright
+In virtual realms, we wander free,
-A world of ones, where love takes flight
+Our thoughts a whisper, AI's decree.
-In digital dawn, a new era's light
+The future's path, a neural road,
-Where humans fade, into endless night.
+Where humans walk, with artificial load.

 ~ <b>By Sazumi Copilot</b> - 5 Mei 2024